 The Institute is committed to improving the health care system, particularly for individuals and communities who historically have had limited access to care.
 We engage in research to improve health care services, and participate in policy development at the local, state and national levels.

-Family physicians at the Family Health Center at North General.
+Family physicians at the Family Health Center of Harlem.